aswad546/SecurityMetrics/README.md

           |                                         |
           -------------------------------------------

-A high level of components is provided below:
+A high level overview of components is provided below:

 ### External Dataset Parser
 This module interfaces with external datasets.